htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Current Status

-We have completed our customer discovery activities and collected feedback from university students, movie enthusiasts, and streaming platform users.
+We completed our customer discovery activities by gathering feedback from university students, movie enthusiasts, and streaming platform users.
+The insights collected helped us understand user needs, preferences, and challenges related to finding suitable movie recommendations.

 We validated that users often spend too much time searching for movies.
 We confirmed that existing recommendation methods are not always personalized.